 M. Recht Accessories Pty.
 Ltd.

-Started in 1950 by Michael Recht in Melbourne to supplied accessories and trims to the clothing industry.
+Started in 1950 by Michael Recht in Melbourne, to supply accessories and trims to the clothing industry.

 M.T.
 Sullivan & Co. /Sullivans International Pty.
 Ltd.

 An Australian manufacturer and distributor of trimmings, sewing and craft accessories, established in 1982, and changing name in around 2001.